 - 7.1.
 The school aims to meet its obligations with regard to school attendance by promoting good attendance; ensuring every pupil has access to the full-time education to which they are entitled; and acting early in partnership with families to address patterns of absence. - 7.2.
 This policy sets out the school's position on attendance and details the procedures that all parents1/carers should follow to report their child absent from the school. - 7.3.
 It is vital that children develop regular attendance habits at an early stage.
-Therefore, the school will encourage parents/carers of Reception children who are not yet compulsory school age, to send their children to every session that is available to them.
+Therefore, the school will encourage parents/carers of Pre-school children, and Reception children who are not yet compulsory school age, to send their children to every session that is available to them.
 If the child is unable to attend the school for any reason, the parent/carer should inform the school of the reason on the first day of absence.
-If the school is concerned about a pupil's attendance for any reason, the school will contact the parent/carer to discuss the matter, in the first instance.
+If the school is concerned about